vijayemmanuel/scalajs-react-material-ui/README.md

 3. Colors
 4. Icons
 5. More testing/demos
-6. CHeck all components are included
+6. Check all components are included
+7. ExpansionPanel onChange parameters